uiwebkit/icons/readme.md

 npm run build:prod
 ```

-Check out our docs [here](https://uiwebkit.com/?category=icn).
+Check out our docs [here](https://uiwebkit.com/icn/1).

 ## Naming Components

 When creating new component tags, use `uni` in the component name (ex: `<uni-flag>`) or use a prefix that fits your company or any name for a group of related components.
-For example, all of the UiWebKit generated web components use the prefix `uni`.
+For example, all the UiWebKit generated Web Components & Custom Elements use the prefix `uni`.

 ## Using Components